 Shoulder Pain in Oakville, MO.
 Those who experience shoulder pain know how hard it can be to manage.
 It makes everything from strapping on a seatbelt to diving for a softball painful and, for certain people, impossible.
 But pain and limited shoulder movement does not have to be a part of your everyday life.
 At Axes Physical Therapy in Oakville, MO, our licensed physical therapists are experts at creating tailored treatment modalities, based on evidence, to get you back to striking out opponents, or just combing your hair pain-free.
 Trust in us to turn your shoulder pain from a daily occurrence into a thing of the past.
 Schedule an appointment through our website or call the location most convenient for you.

-The Human Shoulder | Shoulder Pain in Oakville, MO
+The Anatomy of the Shoulder | Shoulder Pain in Oakville, MO

 What’s Behind My Shoulder Pain?

 Shoulder pain can be caused by a variety of circumstances, from sports injuries to falls, a work injury from repeated activities to our bodies just getting weaker as we get older.
 Below are common causes of shoulder pain that our physical and occupations therapists see in Oakville, MO:

 - Bursitis — The bursae are small, fluid-filled sacs that cushion bones, tendons, and muscles in and around your joints.
 Bursitis the result of the bursae becoming inflamed after overuse, often occurs at the same time as shoulder impingement, and can make basic activities like getting dressed tremendously painful.

 - Tendinitis — Tendinitis generally occurs because of inflammation or irritation of a tendon.
 It typically falls into one of two categories:

 - Acute: This can happen because of trauma, repeated overhead motions, or other overhead activities common in some sports and fields of employment, such as track and field throwing events or lifting boxes above your head.